-2.2.3a Does the Management Authority charge fees for: Tick all that are appli cable Administrative procedures Issuance of CITES documents (e.g. for import, exports, re-export, or intro the sea) duction from \boxtimes Shipment clearance (e.g. for the import, export, re-export, or introduction of CITES-listed species) from the sea Licensing or registration of operations that produce CITES species \square Harvesting of CITES-listed species \boxtimes Use of CITES-listed species Assignment of quotas for CITES-listed species Other (please specify): 2.2.3b Is a fee schedule publicly available?
-Yes 🖂 N 0 🗌 If 'Yes', please provide an internet link, or a copy of the schedule to the Secret PP 12/2014: Trading specimen levies license fees, administrative forms, and fo Minister of Forestry Regulation No. P.86/2016: the benchmark price for the ba and plants le 2.2.3c Have revenues from fees been used for the implementation of CITES or wild life conservation ?
-Entirely \boxtimes Partly Not at all Not relevant 2.2.3d Yes No Do you raise funds for CITES management through charging user fees? \square Do your fees recover the full economic cost of issuing permits? \boxtimes Do you have case studies on charging or using fees? \boxtimes If 'Yes' to any of the above, please provide brief details: Do you use innovative financial mechanisms to raise funds for CITES implementation? \boxtimes
+2.2.3a Does the Management Authority charge fees for: Tick all that are applicabl le Administrative procedures Issuance of CITES documents (e.g. for import, exports, re-export, or introduction the sea) from Shipment clearance (e.g. for the import, export, re-export, or introduction from th of CITES-listed species) e sea 🗌 Licensing or registration of operations that produce CITES species $\boxtimes$ Harvesting of CITES-listed species Use of CITES-listed species $\boxtimes$ Assignment of quotas for CITES-listed species - Other (please specify): □□□□□ 2.2.3b Is a fee schedule publicly available?
+Yes 🗌 No  ] If 'Yes', please provide an internet link, or a copy of the schedule to the Secretariat: 2.2.3c Have revenues from fees been used for the implementation of CITES or wildlife cons servation?
+Entirely ב Partly ן Ν lot at all  🖂 3

+Not relevant 2.2.3d Yes No Do you raise funds for CITES management through charging user fees? $\boxtimes$ Do your fees recover the full economic cost of issuing permits? $\boxtimes$ Do you have case studies on charging or using fees? $\boxtimes$ If 'Yes' to any of the above, please provide brief details: Do you use innovative financial mechanisms to raise funds for CITES implementation?
+If 'Yes', please provide brief details: However, Georgia is currently working on innovative financial mechanisms under the BIOFIN project.